Playforia

 Playforia was an online game community created by Finnish game studio Playforia Inc. in 2002.
-It was one of the most popular online game services in Finland where it is known as aapeli.com.
+It was one of the most popular online game services in Finland where it was known as aapeli.com.
 The service was available in various languages and offered a variety of Flash and Java-based browser games.
 As of the end of 2018, Playforia announced to close its web presence on January 7, 2019.